pictos/YouTubeSearch/README.md

 # YoutubeSearch ![YoutubeSearch](https://i.ibb.co/XkmN09L/1200px-Logo-of-You-Tube-2013-2015-svg.jpg)
 An complete private YouTube Api for .NET (C#, VB.NET).

-YoutubeSearch is a library for .NET, written in C#, to search and extract the download link from YouTube videos, download them.
+YoutubeSearch is a library for .NET, written in C#, to search and extract the download link from YouTube videos and download them.

 | Target | Branch | Version | Download link |
 | ------ | ------ | ------ | ------ |